-When wonderful V. and her family took me to Da Ugo I was completely sure that we got lost, or that they just forgot where the restaurant was.
+When wonderful V. and her family took me to Da Ugo I was completely sure that we got lost, or that they just forget where the restaurant is.
 On a hill with a view to the bay of Sant’Eufemia, no street name nor number (there are, but only for administrative reasons), resides the trattoria Da Ugo, one of Lamezia Terme’s most known secrets.

-Northern Cod fish are not estranged to Calabria, as described in one of our steps on our way south.
-But here Ugo De Strangis made a conscious choice to focus on an ingredient not characteristic to the high and forestal area.
+Northern Cod fish are not strange to Calabria, as described in one of our steps on our way south.
+But here Ugo De Strangis made a conscious choice to focus on an ingredient not characteristic of the high and forestall area.
 Ugo told us that he came to this spot twenty years ago, “because it’s quiet here.
 Not chaotic, no cars, fresh air, great view”, which makes so much sense.
-Here he started to cook the ordinary menu you could find in Italian trattorias, including many pasta and meat dishes, but in time he noticed that people were asking less and less these dishes, while keep on asking for the fish ones.
+Here he started to cook the ordinary menu you could find in Italian trattorias, including many pasta and meat dishes, but in time he saw that people ask less and less for these dishes, while keep on asking for the fish ones.
 The Invisible Hand in the middle of nowhere.

 As you expect, there’s no menu here.
-Patrizia, Ugo’s wife, welcomes the diners with a straightforward smile and reads it out loud, in case they don’t remember.
-Because here you come to eat Cod, from start and (almost) to the end.
+Patrizia, Ugo’s wife, welcomes the diners with a straightforward smile and read it out loud, in case they don’t remember.
+Because here you come to eat Cod, from the start and (almost) to the end.

 One of the two things we don’t change, regardless of season or companions, is the Cod with tomatoes and parsley starter.
 Small chunks of fish with lots of olive oil and parsley, radicchio and lemon for the flavor, and tomatoes, mainly for the color.
 If you think of this dish from the cooking point of view, it’s almost a vegetable salad, since there’s almost no actual cooking, but one of the ingredients is a fish, and its freshness rolls joyfully on the palate between soft fish and crunchy vegetables.

-My main recommendation for eating at Da Ugo is to follow the Cod-y lane all the way, but for starters you might want to check also the chubby fried anchovies.
-And if it’s the right season, which means the beginning of summer, chubby mussels as well who get the same minimalist treatment of white wine, garlic and parsley.
+My main recommendation for eating at Da Ugo is to follow the Cod-y lane all the way, but for first courses, you might want to check also the chubby fried anchovies.
+And if it’s the right season, which means the beginning of summer, chubby mussels as well who get the same minimalistic treatment of white wine, garlic, and parsley.
 Almost like choosing strictly necessary cookies when you enter a website.

-Ordering the main dish is done only as a courtesy to ages of restaurant service, but it’s completely unnecessary, since the reason you turn right at the square and pass by the cement factory is clear.
-To the table will be served – not if, not maybe – to the table will be served a tray with Ugo’s education graduates fried Cod.
+Ordering the main dish is made only as a courtesy to ages of restaurant service, yet it’s completely unnecessary, because the reason you turn right at the square and pass by the cement factory is clear.
+To the table will be served – not if, not maybe – to the table will be served a tray with Ugo’s education graduate’s fried Cod.

-Ugo gets his Cod from Iceland, which means fish captured under the supervision of the Icelandic government and following the strict protocol of environmental preservation, all in order to fight overfishing, the main danger to oceans.
-In order to survive the trip from the northern volcano to the hills of south Italy, the Cod is preserved in salt and resembles more a wooden plaque.
+Ugo gets his Cod from Iceland, which means fish captured under the supervision of the Icelandic government and following the strict protocol of environmental preservation, all to fight the crisis of overfishing, the main danger to oceans.
+To survive the trip from the northern volcano to the hills of southern Italy, the Cod is preserved in salt and resembles more of a wooden plaque.
 Probably also tastes like one.

 At Ugo’s kitchen starts the process of rehydration, and not like in other places, it takes time.
 The fish stays in the fridge in freezing water for three days, and the water is changed every morning and evening with new water – also kept in the fridge.
-It’s a continuous and strict process which is done in order to maintain a stable low temperature, but crucial in the need of protecting the delicate fish.
-“My fish is expensive”, Ugo explains, “and it demanded a lot of sacrifice to develop it, but the quality at the end is something you cannot find anywhere else”.
-Ugo doesn’t feel sorrow for focusing on one ingredient, moreover he's very proud of the unique process he developed himself, answering to supply and demand rules, all in order to serve the best Cod possible.
+It’s a continuous and strict process that is done to maintain a stable low temperature, but crucial in the need of protecting the delicate fish.
+“I buy more expensive fish”, Ugo explains, “and it demanded a lot of sacrifices to develop it, but the quality at the end is something you cannot find anywhere else”.
+Ugo doesn’t feel sorrow for focusing on one ingredient but is very proud of the unique process he developed himself, answering to supply and demand rules, all to serve the best Cod possible.

-At the end of the simple but long (and vice-versa) process the fish will get out of the box, will be well dried, and will be coated in a very thin layer of flour.
+At the end of the simple but long (and vice-versa) process the fish will get out of the box, will be well-dried, and will be coated in a very thin layer of flour.
 Very thin.
-In the kitchen there are fryers, but the fish won’t enter there.
-It will be instead fried in a special pan called Hrissura in the Calabrian dialect, used only for this purpose.
+In the kitchen there are fryers, but the fish won’t enter there, but will be fried in a special pan called Hrissura in the Calabrian dialect, and served only for it.